cyberscribe/login-recaptcha/readme.txt

 == Changelog ==

+= 1.2.3 =

+ * Improved Section 508 compliance
+ * Do not check for noCaptcha values when using a non-WordPress authentication method other than WooCommerce
+ * Add standard WordPress shake effect to invalid login response

 = 1.2.2 =

- * Do not check for noCaptcha values when using a non-WordPress authentication method (
+ * Do not check for noCaptcha values when using a non-WordPress authentication method
  * Fix bug with submit button greyed out on settings page

 = 1.2.1 =